-He was playing dominoes with his friends on a table they’d set up in the street.
-She watched the little plastic slices career round the board until not one of them was standing.
+He was standing dominoes on a table with his friends and the little plastic slices careered round the board until not one of them was standing.
 Their eyes were red like they’d been up too long, all except Mr Rajistan’s.
 His never changed; they were as clear and black as domino dots.

 ‘Hallo End, what do you want?’
 But he must have had a pretty good idea because he took her away from the others quick before she could cause trouble.
 ‘Why don’t you, step into my office?’

 The alley he waved her into smelled ripe and full just like Mr Rajistan, and when he pushed her up against a wall, she laughed.
 He was so easy to spill; she didn’t need a knife and fork.
 She just needed her teeth.
 Even after everything she’d eaten they hadn’t started to rot.